Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

     ![A badge where the type and icon are different sizes, but are centered vertically to achieve symmetry](/images/design/typography/typography-using-type-03-vertical-do@2x.png)

-    Consider aligning centering type vertically when bounding boxes differ from one element to another.
+    Consider aligning type vertically when bounding boxes differ from one element to another.

   </Do>